Unreformed boroughs in England and Wales 1835–1886

-Unreformed boroughs were those corporate towns in England and Wales which had not been reformed by the Municipal Corporations Act 1835.
-A handful of these obtained new charters under the 1835 Act.
+Unreformed boroughs were those corporate towns in England and Wales which had not been reformed by the Municipal Corporations Act 1835 (5 & 6 Will.
+4. c.
+76).
+A handful of these obtained new charters under the 1835 act.
 A royal commission was established in 1876 to inquire into these boroughs, and legislation passed in 1883 finally forced the reform or dissolution of these corporations by 1886.

 Boroughs reformed 1835–1881

-Only nine unreformed boroughs obtained new charters under the 1835 Act:
+Only nine unreformed boroughs obtained new charters under the Municipal Corporations Act 1835 (5 & 6 Will.
+4. c.
+76):